 The Feasts of the Lord by Kevin Howard

 A book all about the major feasts in the Jewish religion - but written from a Christmas/Messianic Jewish perspective.
 Easily available.
-(There's nothing about Christmas in it but lots of very good info about Hanukkah and is just a really excellent read.)
+(There's nothing about Christmas in it but lots of very good information about Hanukkah and it is a really excellent read.)

 If you have any comments, questions or suggestions for the site, please contact me, I'd love to hear from you.